 Lead management is an important part of any business, but it's especially critical for manufacturers who sell products through a vast network of not only distributors and retailers, but also dealers, architects, builders, contractors, and more.

-How a building materials manufacturer manages those leads—meaning, how you continue to track and manage your own customers customers—will dramatically impact how well your channel sales partners are able to sell your products moving forward.
+How a building materials manufacturer manages those leads—meaning, how you continue to track, manage, and delight your customer's customers—will dramatically impact how well your channel sales partners are able to sell your products moving forward.

 But while that may seem obvious, it's also not necessarily as cut-and-dried as a lot of people realize.
 If you really want to understand how lead management helps your partners sell your products, there are a few important things you'll need to keep in mind.